Who is the ideal client for QuickBooks Ledger?

 Ledger is $10 per month per subscription and is billed through firm billing.
 There is no direct client billing, and the client cannot directly subscribe to Ledger.

-What about bank feeds?
+What about client bank and credit card feeds?
 Will the information need to be added manually?

 Some banks and credit card companies can provide accountant credentials to connect the feeds without the client having to be on Ledger.
-In the event your client doesn’t bank with one that offers accountant credentials, your client could be added to Ledger to connect their bank feeds as detailed above.
-If none of the options are available for the client, a .csv file can be uploaded, or you can use a third-party app or manually enter transactions.
+In the event your client doesn’t bank with one that offers accountant credentials, your client could be added to Ledger to connect their bank and credit cards' feeds as detailed above.
+If none of the options are available for the client, a .csv file can be uploaded, or you can use third-party apps or manually enter transactions.
+Through feeds, clients can view their transactions or upload documents.

-So Ledger does not only have to be used at year-end?
+So QuickBooks Ledger does not only have to be used at year-end?

 It can be used anytime!
 A client’s financial information can be prepared for month-end, quarterly, or annual—any period.
 Ledger is not simply a year-end product, although it does make year-end work much more seamless.

 I like how my spreadsheets are set up.
-Convince me why Ledger is better.
+Convince me why QuickBooks Ledger is better.

 Workflow and process consistency are crucial for an accountant’s day-to-day work, but are especially important at the end of the year through January.
 Because Ledger adds the serviced clients to QBOA as all other QuickBooks clients, switching costs and access delays can be reduced.
 Out-of-flow approvals are also reduced.